tapirdata/stream-hasher/README.md

 - `digest`: the calculated digest
 - `tag`: the file's tag

-### Event 'rename'

-is emmitted after the file has been renamed.
-If no renaming was specified, this is event is emmitted with `oldTag === newTag`.

-- `oldTag`: the file's tag before renaming
-- `newTag`: the file's tag after renaming
+- `newTag`: if renaming was specified, this is the file's *tag* after renaming